ChuaKhangHui/UECM3033_assign3/report.md

 Explain how you get the weights and nodes used in the Gauss-Legendre quadrature.

-Weight and nodes can be get by numpy.polynomial.legendre.leggauss(deg) where deg is the number of nodes Nodes will be go through a transformation to match the domain we interested.
+Weight and nodes can be get by numpy.polynomial.legendre.leggauss(deg) where deg is the number of nodes.
+Nodes will be go through a transformation to match the domain we interested.

 ---------------------------------------------------------